aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/_index.md

 ```

 {{% alert color="primary" %}}
 Please note, the [**getCompliance()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getCompliance--) property was added with the release of Aspose.Cells for Node.js via C++ 5.3.0.
 {{% /alert %}}

 #### **Set the PDF Creation Time**

 With the [**PdfSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions) class, you can get or set the PDF creation time.
-The following code demonstrates the use of [**PdfSaveOptions.getCreatedTime()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getCreatedTime--) property to set the creation time of the PDF file.
+The following code demonstrates the use of [**PdfSaveOptions.getCreatedTime()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getCreatedTime--) to set the creation time of the PDF file.

 ```javascript
 const path = require("path");